It is a common skin disease caused by the blockage of hair follicles with fat and dead skin cells.

 In the body

-- Age: Acne tends to affect people who are in their teens and early 20s.
+- Age: Acne tends to affect people in their teens and early 20s.
 However, acne can last up to and including 40 years.

 - Sex: Women are more prone to acne caused by hormones and may benefit from oral contraceptives or other treatments to control their hormone levels.